Karmmah/pitography/README.md

 # pi_camera
 Building a camera for photography with the Raspberry Pi HQ Camera module.

+**The install process is for the python version of the camera script.
+The c version will follow when the c code is developed far enough.**

 The install process is based on the process provided by Waveshare for the 1.44in LCD HAT. https://www.waveshare.com/wiki/1.44inch_LCD_HAT

 0. Install RaspberryOS lite 32bit